 Are you a freelancer who needs to charge and report VAT in Germany?
 With a number of taxes that freelancers have to deal with, VAT can be quite confusing.
 Here is a quick guide to VAT for freelancers in Germany.

 Everyone knows it.
 Everyone pays it.
 You know that you cannot avoid it. 😉

 We’re talking about the much confusing Value-Added Tax or VAT in Germany.

-Whether you are a trader or freelancer, or if you have your own business, you will have to deal with VAT.
+Whether you are a sole trader or freelancer in Germany, or if you have your own business, you will have to deal with VAT.
 In Germany, there are very clear rules on how the VAT works.

 All matters relating to the handling of VAT are regulated in the German VAT Act (UStG).
 For example,